Vladimir Avilov

-Vladimir Avilov (born 10 March 1995) is an Estonian professional footballer who plays as a centre back for Estonian club Nõmme Kalju and the Estonia national team.
+Vladimir Avilov (born 10 March 1995) is an Estonian professional footballer who plays as a centre back for Estonian club FC Tallinn.

 Club career

 Infonet

 Avilov made his senior league debut in the Esiliiga on 3 April 2011.
 Infonet won the 2012 season and was promoted to the Meistriliiga, where Avilov made his debut on 2 March 2013.
 He won his first Meistriliiga title in the 2016 season.

 Nõmme Kalju

 On 21 February 2018, Avilov signed a three-year contract with Nõmme Kalju.
 He won his second Meistriliiga title in the 2018 season.

 International career

 Avilov made his senior international debut for Estonia on 27 December 2014, in a 0–3 away loss to Qatar in a friendly.